Guinea's Conde appoints moderate opposition to cabinet

-CONAKRY (Reuters) - Guinea’s President Alpha Conde appointed a moderate opposition leader to head the west African nation’s industry ministry on Wednesday, amid protests by the opposition over the organization of presidential elections this year.
+CONAKRY, April 30 (Reuters) - Guinea’s President Alpha Conde appointed a moderate opposition leader to head the west African nation’s industry ministry on Wednesday, amid protests by the opposition over the organisation of presidential elections this year.

 Boubacar Barry, a former minister and candidate in the 2010 presidential poll, was appointed in a cabinet reshuffle that saw several ministers change jobs, Guinea state television said late on Wednesday.
 No reasons were given for the reshuffle.